-For each day, we download the most popular URLs on Facebook and Twitter from NewsWhip,12 a commercial social media monitoring company.
-We then download site judgments from NewsGuard and Media Bias/Fact Check about which sites are Iffy.
-Finally, we calculate the
+For each day, we download the most popular URLs on Facebook and Twitter from NewsWhip, 12 a commercial social media monitoring company.
+We also download site judgments from NewsGuard and Media Bias/Fact Check about which sites are Iffy.
+Finally, we calculate the fraction of engagement received by URLs from Iffy sites.
+Details follow.